Stand Up Paddleboard in Alaska? Of Course!

 In our downtime, we explore the local area through hikes and other outdoor activities, like mountain biking, glacier climbs, helicopter tours, fine dining, massage and more.
 SURFit wants to make sure you have the best time on your Alaska adventure and will work with you to make sure that your every need is met.

 If this sounds like something you would like to do, get in touch!
 We love meeting people from all over the country that decide to join us on these adventures.
 We know it takes a certain type of person to jump at the chance to paddle in Alaska and we love meeting people that are willing to join us.
-And, we understand you might be travelling with others that aren’t as crazy about paddling as you are.
+And, we understand you might be traveling with others that aren’t as crazy about paddling as you are.
 Let us know and we can work with you to create a plan for them while you are out paddling.
 We can also modify the schedule so that there are two groups—beginner paddlers and more advanced paddlers.

 This year we have organized two trips to Juneau; July 21-July 25th, 2015 or July 28-August 1st, 2015 and this trip includes everything you need to have a great time with fellow paddlers.

-The all inclusive package includes:
+The all-inclusive package includes:

--Daily guided stand up paddleboard tours by certified lifeguard and competitive paddleboard racer/surfer
+- Daily guided stand up paddleboard tours by certified lifeguard and competitive paddleboard racer/surfer

--All SUP equipment, including boards, paddles, wetsuits, life vests and leashes.
+- All SUP equipment, including boards, paddles, wetsuits, life vests and leashes.

--First class accommodations at the historic Alaska’s Capitol Inn (double occupancy; single supplement available)
+- First class accommodations at the historic Alaska’s Capitol Inn (double occupancy; single supplement available)

--Breakfast and snacks every day
+- Breakfast and snacks every day

--Transportation to and from all SUP launch sites
+- Transportation to and from all SUP launch sites

--Transfers from the airport to the hotel
+- Transfers from the airport to the hotel

--Specially prepared Alaskan Seafood Dinner/Social for all paddlers
+- Specially prepared Alaskan Seafood Dinner/Social for all paddlers

--Special extras including hikes, passes on the Mount Robarts Tramway, and more.
+- Special extras including hikes, passes on the Mount Robarts Tramway, and more.

 The package does not include:

--Airfare into and out of Juneau
+- Airfare into and out of Juneau

--Gratuity for guides
+- Gratuity for guides

--Optional extra activities (helicopter rides, mountain biking etc)
+- Optional extra activities (helicopter rides, mountain biking etc)

 Contact us with any questions or concerns about the trip.
 We can be reached via phone (941-952-8245) or at [email protected]